SionoiS/sphere-points/README.md

 # Sphere-Points
 ### Inputs
- - Radius range & resolution in units.
+ - Radius range in arbiraly units.
+ - Radius resolution divide range equaly.
- - Longitudinal range & resolution in degrees.
+ - Longitudinal range in radians.
+ - Longitudinal resolution divide range equaly.
- - Latitude range & resolution in degrees.
+ - Latitude range in radians.
+ - Latitude resolution divide range equaly.

 ### Outputs
  - Array of cartesian coordinates.

 ### Fonctions
 - Calculate the number of output coordinates for some inputs.
-(1D, 2D, 3D)
 - Calculate the coordinates for some inputs.
-(1D, 2D, 3D)

 ### How does it works?
 The first point is always at origin.
 (0.0, 0.0, 0.0)